 Amendments to Financial Disclosure Statements

-If you discover an error or omission in a previously remitted Financial Disclosure Statement, you need to file an amendment to correct the issue.
+If you discover an error or omission in a previously submitted Financial Disclosure Statement, you need to file an amendment to correct the issue(s).